lit/lit/README.md

 Return a promise that is resolved when the next set of templates are loaded and available for rendering.
 Applications in runtime mode should always `await localeReady()` before rendering.

-In transform mode, calls to this function are replaced with `undefined`.
+In transform mode, calls to this function are replaced with `Promise.resolve(undefined)`.

 ### `msg(id: string, template, ...args): string|TemplateResult`